mattmcelhannon/mattmcelhannon-dot-com/content/about.md

 I've received several Promax Awards, a few Tellys, no Emmys or Peabodys yet, but I earned a degree from the [school](https://grady.uga.edu/) that hands those out.

 I'd love to work on some great projects with you.
 [Reach out](mailto:matt@mattmcelhannon.com) and let's start a chat.
 Until then, I owe Janice some new material.

+## Stuff I Use

+### MacBook Pro mid-2015
+- This is the very last model before Apple switched to all USB-C ports and it will break my heart when it finally kicks the bucket.
+So I'm trying to make it last as long as possible.

+### Visual Studio Code